Son says dad was killed asking for directions in California

 Ari Gershman, 45, died at the scene and his son spent 30 hours alone and lost in the dense woods, drinking from a stream, wearing only shorts and a T-shirt.
 He was covered in bug bites and scratches when he was rescued, the San Francisco Chronicle reported.

-Ari Gershman, an internal medicine doctor, bought the Jeep a day before the fatal shooting to share his love of the outdoors with his two sons and daughter.
-He had hoped to retire in the Downieville area, according to a GoFundMe fundraising account that had generated more than $450,000 as of Thursday afternoon.
+Ari Gershman, a doctor of internal medicine, bought the Jeep a day before the shooting to share his love of the outdoors with his two sons and daughter.
+He had hoped to retire in the Downieville area, according to a GoFundMe fundraising account..

 It had already been a difficult year for the Gershman family.
-His wife, a speech and language therapist for the San Ramon Valley Unified School District, was diagnosed with Hodgkin’s lymphoma six weeks ago and shaved her head last week, said a cousin, Marlo Meyers-Barer.
+Paige Gershman, a speech and language therapist for the San Ramon Valley Unified School District, was diagnosed with Hodgkin’s lymphoma six weeks ago, said a cousin, Marlo Meyers-Barer.

-Moments before shooting Ari Gershman, the man also allegedly shot and injured two other people nearby who survived, the office said.
+Moments before the shooting of Ari Gershman, Conway also shot and injured two other people nearby who survived, the office said.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.